The Agency Guide to Writing Client Case Studies (With Examples)

 As you start writing your case study, remember to keep it relatable.
 Don’t just rattle off a list of stats your client wanted to improve.
 A compelling case study will also be entertaining and enjoyable to read.

 An effective case study doesn’t just make you and your client look good.
 It also provides information or advice that anybody can use, whether they decide to hire you or not.
-You don’t have to give away the key secrets of your trade, but don’t be stingy either—share some of your methods, your knowledge, and anything interesting you learned in the process of helping your client.
+You don’t have to give away the key secrets of your trade, but don’t be stingy either—share some of your methods, your knowledge, and any lessons learned while helping your client.
 Give the reader something they can take away and apply to their own work.

 This isn’t as counterproductive as it might sound.
 Being open about your work will help build valuable trust with potential clients.
 And even if you’re completely transparent about your methods, most people that aren’t marketing experts will still opt to hire you instead of doing the legwork of implementing your strategy themselves.